phouse512/blog/_posts/2017-02-14-hosting-and-deploying-node.markdown

 want the request to work from a custom domain name you have, there will be a little bit more work reserved for another time.

-Your application is up and running, and you should be able to make changes, restart your Node server using forever, and see them live on the internet!
+Your application is now up and running, and you should be able to make changes, restart your Node server using forever, and see them live on the internet!